Francisco Trincão

 He started his career with Braga B, making his debut with the first team in 2018 and winning the 2019–20 Taça da Liga in his second season with the club.
 In January 2020, he signed with Barcelona for a reported €31 million fee, with the deal made effective in July.
-He then spent two years on loan, at Wolverhampton Wanderers and Sporting CP.
+He then spent two years on loan, at Wolverhampton Wanderers and Sporting CP, joining the latter permanently in April 2023.

-Trincão is a former Portugal youth international, representing his country at various youth levels and being part of the under-19 team that won the 2018 European Championship where he was crowned top scorer.
+Trincão represented Portugal at various youth levels, being part of the under-19 team that won the 2018 European Championship where he was crowned top scorer.
 He made his senior international debut in 2020.

 Club career

 Braga

 Born in Viana do Castelo, Trincão began his youth career with hometown club Vianense.
 He also had a spell at Porto and two at Braga, where he finished his development.

 Trincão made his senior debut on 2 April 2016 for Braga's reserves in Segunda Liga, as an 81st-minute substitute for Carlos Fortes in a 2–1 away loss against Freamunde.
-He scored his first senior goal on 7 May 2017, but in a 2–3 home defeat to Porto's reserves.
-He scored five times in 2017–18, including twice on 1 October in a 5–4 home win over Nacional for a first victory of the season, and signed a new five-year contract at the end.
+He scored his first senior goal on 7 May 2017, but in a 2–3 home defeat to Porto B. He scored five times in 2017–18, including twice on 1 October in a 5–4 home win over Nacional for a first victory of the season, and signed a new five-year contract at the end.

 On 28 December 2018, Trincão played his first competitive match with the first team in a 4–0 victory at Vitória de Setúbal in the group stage of the Taça da Liga where he replaced Fransérgio in the 62nd minute.
 Five days later, manager Abel Ferreira gave him a Primeira Liga debut when he came on for Dyego Sousa for the last four minutes of a home defeat of Marítimo.

-Trincão scored his first goal for Braga on 12 December 2019 in the last group phase game of the UEFA Europa League, also assisting in the 4–2 win at Slovan Bratislava as his team advanced in first place.
-The following 4 January, given a first league start by new manager Rúben Amorim, he scored his first domestic league goal in a 7–1 away demolition of Belenenses SAD.
+Trincão scored his first goal for Braga on 12 December 2019 in the last group-phase game of the UEFA Europa League, also assisting in the 4–2 win at Slovan Bratislava as his team advanced in first place.
+The following 4 January, given a first league start by new coach Ruben Amorim, he scored his first domestic league goal in a 7–1 away demolition of B-SAD.
 Three weeks later, he was a 50th-minute replacement for Galeno as the Arsenalistas won the league cup final against Porto at the Estádio Municipal de Braga.